trevoruptain/gemini-image-mcp/README.md

 # Gemini Image MCP

-An MCP (Model Context Protocol) server that enables AI assistants to generate images using Google's Gemini API.
+An MCP (Model Context Protocol) server optimized for web development that enables AI assistants to generate and edit images using Google's Gemini API.

 ## Features

-- **Image Generation Tool** - Generate images from text prompts via Gemini's `gemini-3-pro-image-preview` model
+- **Image Generation** - Generate images with aspect ratio presets (hero, square, portrait, landscape, banner, mobile) and resolutions up to 4K
+- **Image Editing** - Edit existing images in your workspace with natural language
+- **Web-Optimized** - Presets designed for common web development use cases
 - **MCP Resources** - Access generated images as MCP resources
 - **Static File Server** - Express server for direct HTTP access to images